Benjamin Hackl

 Talk @ AofA16: The Register Function and Reductions of Binary Trees and Lattice Paths

 On July 8, I gave a contributed talk at this years 27th edition of the International Conference on Probabilistic, Combinatorial and Asymptotic Methods for the Analysis of Algorithms (AofA’16), which took place in Kraków, Poland.
+The slides can be found on my Talks page.

 Date: July 8, 2016